mobiusml/aana_sdk/docs/pages/model_hub/speaker_diarization.md

 As an example, let's see how to configure the Speaker Diarization deployment for the [Speaker Diarization-3.1 model](https://huggingface.co/pyannote/speaker-diarization-3.1).

+Note that pyannote speaker diarization models are gated.
+Get access to the model from (https://huggingface.co/pyannote/speaker-diarization-3.1) and use HuggingFace access token via setting environment variable in the SDK (`HF_TOKEN` variable in `.env`) before using the model.

 !!! example "Speaker diarization-3.1"